Legfi/Reinforcement-learning-in-stock-market/README.md

 1. Run the `train_model.ipynb` notebook to train the reinforcement learning model on the Bitcoin trading environment.
 2. Once trained, use the trained model to make trading decisions and simulate trading.
 3. Customize the environment and experiment with different reinforcement learning algorithms and hyperparameters as needed.
+4. Alternatively, you can explore the 'gym_anytrading_example.ipynb' notebook to use the 'gym_anytrading' environment for Bitcoin trading simulation.

 ## Example
 ```python